bruno-yamada/zet/202107/20210728133231Z/README.md

 ## Actionable takeaways

+- DevOps were expected to have Developing skills to what was just scripting, we have now moved beyond that to where DevOps requires "people" and "process" skills
 - Promote knowledge sharing
   - Through chat, e-mail weekly, monthly/weekly sharing video sessions
+  - Feedback loops: many teams would be using your infrastructure, tools and automation so it is important to have a proper feedback channel in-place
 - Make the purpose of the DevOps teams very clear
+- Use of internal platforms tailormade to the organization are correlated with high devops adoption
+    - Those platforms need to be managed as an isolated project
 - Promote autonomy and remove blockers due to approvals or lack of trust (take risks)
+  - "Our purpose is not to create roadblocks and say no, it is to figure out how to unblock them and get to the 'yes'"
+- Buy-in from leadership is paramound

 > tags: devops; sre; survey;